spookylukey/pyastgrep/README.rst

          </op>
      ...

-You’ll also need some understanding of how to write XPath expressions, but the examples below should get you started.
+You’ll also need some understanding of how to write XPath expressions (see links below), but the examples below should get you started.

 Examples
 --------